Schossi/CityBuilderWeb/_pages/manual/overview.md

 ## Project Structure

-CCBK is seperated into multiple assemblies.
+CCBK is separated into multiple assemblies.
 Which ones you need depends on how you are planning to use the Kit.
 For your first exploration just import the entire asset into a new urp project.

 * CityBuilderCore
 The Core Framework of CCBK.